Checklist

 If you are onboarding freelancers and independent contractors without a structured system for collecting documents, you are accepting unnecessary compliance risk and exposing your organization to legal and operational headaches.

-I have seen it often.
 Teams move quickly to get freelancers started, and important data ends up scattered across inboxes and spreadsheets.
-When all you have is a hammer, everything starts to look like a nail.
 Many companies are still running onboarding entirely through email, which might feel efficient until something breaks.

 These situations are not rare.
 They are the cost of operating without a system.
 Whether you manage ten or one thousand freelancers, the administrative burden and compliance exposure compound quickly.